• Duke Ahn, M.D.(Board Certified in Orthopaedic Surgery)

 The second type is caused by one of a number of inflammatory processes.

 Regardless of whether the cause is from injury, normal wear and tear, or disease, the joint becomes inflamed, causing swelling, pain and stiffness.
 This is usually temporary.
 Inflammation is one of the body’s normal reactions to injury or disease.
-In arthritic joints, however, inflammation may cause long-lasting or permanent disability.

 Natural History